-The Village submits the Certificate of the Total Amount from All Sources Available for Expenditures and Balances, which includes the year-end actual balances, to the county budget commission and the budget commission issues an amended certificate of estimated resources.
-The certificates with the 2005 and 2006 year-end balances were submitted in March, 2006 and on January 19, 2007, respectively.
-Estimated receipts are not posted to the accounting system.
+The Village submits the Certificate of the Total Amount from All Sources Available for Expenditures and Balances, which includes the year-end actual cash balances and outstanding encumbrances, to the county budget commission, and in January, the budget commission issues an amended official certificate of estimated resources.
+Estimated receipts are entered into a Microsoft Excel spreadsheet.